idolwave/GitHub/README.md

 GitHub is a web-based platform that uses Git, a version control system, to host and manage software development projects.
 It enables collaboration, tracks changes, and provides tools for managing the development workflow.

 <h2>Core Concepts:</h2>
-Repository (Repo):

-01. A repository is a storage space for a project, containing all files and their revision history.
+01.Repository (Repo): A repository is a storage space for a project, containing all files and their revision history.
 Repos can be public (visible to everyone) or private (restricted access).
-Branch:

-02 A branch is an independent line of development within a repo.
+02.Branch: A branch is an independent line of development within a repo.
 The default branch is typically main or master.
 Developers create branches to work on features or fixes without affecting the main codebase.
-Commit:

-03. A commit is a snapshot of changes made to files in a branch.
+03.Commit: A commit is a snapshot of changes made to files in a branch.
 Each commit has a unique identifier (hash) and often includes a message describing the changes.
-Pull Request (PR):

-04. A pull request is a proposal to merge changes from one branch into another.
+04.Pull Request (PR): A pull request is a proposal to merge changes from one branch into another.
 It allows for code review, testing, and and collaboration before merging the changes into the target branch.

 Expanded Explanation: